libgit2/libgit2/PROJECTS.md

 * Upgrade internal libxdiff code to latest from core Git
 * Improve index internals with hashtable lookup for files instead of using binary search every time
-* Make the index write the cache out to disk (with tests to gain confidence that the caching invalidation works correctly)
 * Tree builder improvements:
     * Use a hash table when building instead of a list
     * Extend to allow building a tree hierarchy